silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 [^64]: Su, D. J., Schiltz, H. K., & Lord, C. (2025).
 How autistic adults cope with loneliness: What helps and what doesn't? *Autism in Adulthood*.
 Advance online publication.
 [DOI: 10.1089/aut.2024.0341](https://doi.org/10.1089/aut.2024.0341)

 [^65]: Josyfon, E., Spain, D., Blackmore, C., Murphy, D., & Oakley, B. (2023).
 Alexithymia in adult autism clinic service-users: Relationships with sensory processing differences and mental health. *Healthcare*, *11*(24), 3114.
 [DOI: 10.3390/healthcare11243114](https://doi.org/10.3390/healthcare11243114)

 [^66]: Paynter, J., Sommer, K., & Cook, A. (2025).
 How can we make therapy better for autistic adults?
 Autistic adults' ratings of helpfulness of adaptations to therapy. *Autism*, *29*(6), 1540–1553.
 [DOI: 10.1177/13623613251313569](https://doi.org/10.1177/13623613251313569)

 [^67]: Cooper, K., Loades, M. E., & Russell, A. (2018).
 Adapting psychological therapies for autism. *Research in Autism Spectrum Disorders*, *45*, 43–50.
 [DOI: 10.1016/j.rasd.2017.11.002](https://doi.org/10.1016/j.rasd.2017.11.002)

 [^68]: Moore, L., Larkin, F., & Foley, S. (2024).
 Mental health professionals' experiences of adapting mental health interventions for autistic adults: A systematic review and thematic synthesis. *Journal of Autism and Developmental Disorders*, *54*(7), 2484–2501.
 [DOI: 10.1007/s10803-023-06006-6](https://doi.org/10.1007/s10803-023-06006-6)

 [^69]: World Health Organization.
-(2019). *International classification of diseases for mortality and morbidity statistics* (11th revision), 6A02 Autism spectrum disorder. <https://icd.who.int/browse11> - like the Bureau of Statistics source above, this is an official classification rather than a peer-reviewed publication, and is cited because it is the primary text.
+(2019). *International classification of diseases for mortality and morbidity statistics* (11th revision), 6A02 Autism spectrum disorder. <https://icd.who.int/browse11>

+[^f]: Like the Bureau of Statistics source above, this is an official classification rather than a peer-reviewed publication, and is cited because it is the primary text.